GrPnd/tictactwo/README.md

 # tictactwo
-Tic-tac-two is a modified and more complex version of the classic Tic-tac-toe game with a larger board, movable grid and buttons.
-In this project: I practised C#, learned code structuring, built a system to share game saving/loading logic between a database and JSON.
+Tic-tac-two is a modified and more complex version of the classic Tic-tac-toe game.
+It features a larger board, movable grid and buttons.
+In this project, I practised C# skills and learned how to structure code effectively.
+I also implemented a system that allows game-saving and loading logic to be shared between a database and a JSON file system.
 The game logic runs in both the console and C# Razor Pages.
+ The game can also be played against a AI, which can calculate winning or blocking move.
+A custom game can be made with your desired game settings.